Protection of Life During Pregnancy Act 2013: Implementation

 While the bill was still in progress, the Department of Health published drafts of the Statutory Instruments for regulations to be introduced by the Minister for Health.
 Separate regulations deal with certification of appropriate institutions, reporting of procedures performed, and application for review of refused termination.

-In August 2013, Kevin Doran, a priest on the board of governors of Mater Misericordiae University Hospital told The Irish Times it could not comply with the Act because of its Catholic ethos, while a hospital spokesperson said it had not yet formulated a policy on the Act.
-The Irish Times suggested that opting out was permissible, due to the deletion from the bill of an explicit requirement for approved institutions to facilitate terminations.
+On 7 August 2013, Kevin Doran, a priest on the board of governors of Mater Misericordiae University Hospital, told The Irish Times it could not comply with the Act because of its Catholic ethos, while a hospital spokesperson said it had not yet formulated a policy on the Act.
+Senator John Crown expressed his anger at the comments and said "serious questions have to be asked" on hospital board governance and suggested that religious institutions had retained management control of hospitals, whilst divesting of assets to so they could not be touched during abuse claims.
+He said that "fundamental reform" of hospitals we needed to enable freedom of choice of hospital (including where religious hospitals could have their own roles), but expressed concerns that the planned hospital would reduce options.

+The Irish Times suggested that it was permissible for the Mater to opt out of the Act, due to the deletion from the bill of an explicit requirement for approved institutions to facilitate terminations.

+While Minister for Health James Reilly declined to comment as the hospital board had not met yet, a spokesperson for the Department of Health signposted to Reilly's comments during the debate on the Act.
+He had provided two reasons why there was no right to refuse.
+These were that the Act did not contain a right "for conscientious objection by institutions" which "is limited to persons involved in the delivery of the treatment only", with a duty to ensure that another colleague takes over the patient care and that publicly funded hospitals could not refuse services to patients which were provided for under law.

 The board held a four-hour meeting on 17 September, and announced on 24 September that it would comply with the Act.
-Doran resigned from the board, while a nun on the board said the hospital "would not be performing abortions" and expressed uncertainty about future decisions.
+Doran resigned from the board, while a nun on the board said the hospital "would not be performing abortions.
+This is a matter of how we deal with complicated situations."
+She expressed uncertainty about future decisions.

 A spokesperson for St. Vincent's University Hospital, which had Religious Sisters of Charity management, said in August it would "be following the law of the land".
 The other approved hospitals were managed by the HSE, and so provided facilities as a matter of course.

 The Irish Times reported on 23 August 2013 that the first abortion under the terms of the Act had been performed several weeks earlier at the NMH.
 In fact, although the act had been passed, it had not commenced.
 The NMH story was investigated for possible breach of information privacy law.
 On 31 August, The Irish Times withdrew its story and stated "the case described in the article did not happen".